k78ma/k78ma.github.io/_pages/about.md

 - Reinforcement learning
 - Simulation
 - TinyML
-- Other impactful applications of AI (medical imaging, mining)
+- Other impactful applications of AI (healthcare, mining)

 Through my past work and projects, I've gained significant experience with developing intelligent systems, from self-driving cars to robotic arms.
 Toward my general goal of improving robotics, I also have skills in hardware engineering and mechanical design.